aminekun90/mdns_listener_advanced/README.md

 | `.publish(hostname)`                           | hostname      | `string`                     | to publish an mdns host protocol                   |
 | `.unpublishAll()`                              |               |                              | to unpublish all mdns host protocol                |

-## Buy me a coffee
+## Buy me a coffee keep the project alive

 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/aminebouzahar)

-#### Want to contribute or have any suggestions or questions?
+## Want to contribute or have any suggestions or questions?

 Contact me on Linkedin [Here](https://www.linkedin.com/in/amine-bouzahar/).

-##### Other notes
+## Other notes

-Note: The original idea was from @Richie765 https://github.com/Richie765/mdns-listener and got updated and enhanced, few parts of the original code might still exist.
+Note: The original idea was from @Richie765 <https://github.com/Richie765/mdns-listener> and got updated and enhanced, few parts of the original code might still exist.